 How Passengers Can Check WiFi Availability Before Flying

 Travelers have two practical ways to verify WiFi access before departure.
 The first is reviewing flight details through American’s website or mobile app, where a WiFi icon typically appears if the scheduled aircraft is equipped.
+In fact, American confirms that passengers can check connectivity directly through flight status and aircraft details before boarding (Entertainment AA).

 The second is checking the aircraft type assigned to the route and confirming it against American’s Wi-Fi-enabled fleet.
+Roughly 90% of American Airlines aircraft are equipped with high-speed satellite WiFi, primarily powered by Viasat and Intelsat systems (Investopedia).

 What Happens on Flights Without the American Airlines Free WiFi